-In partnership with Washington State Fish and Wildlife (WDFW), Recreation and Conservation Office (RCO) and United States Fish and Wildlife (USFWS), we are working to restore 52 acres of previously filled estuary habitat.
-This is an important project for juvenile … Continued
+In partnership with Washington State Department of Fish and Wildlife, Recreation and Conservation Office and United States Fish and Wildlife Service, the Hood Canal Salmon Enhancement Group/Pacific Northwest Salmon Center is working to restore 31 acres of previously filled estuary … Continued

 Phase I of this project involved helicopter placement of 72 logs in the Tahuya River at 11 locations in a 1.25 mile stretch.
 A helicopter was used to place these logs because the riparian area did not provide good access … Continued